 – Background download limitations are a common cause of pending downloads.
 Even with background activity and network access enabled, Android can still limit bandwidth for background downloads over time.
 Opening the Play Store app again often kicks off the pending downloads.

-– If a payment is required for the app, you may see a message about verifying or entering your payment details before the download will start.
+– If a payment is required for the app, you may see a message about verifying or entering your payment details before the download starts.
 Make sure the payment method on file is valid and has available funds if needed.

 – Temporary issues with the Play Store’s servers preventing pending downloads are usually resolved within a few hours.
 But if an app has been showing as pending for longer than that, it’s best to contact the app developer or Google about potential issues with the app listing or files.